Our discussion with Porter Airlines’ Robert J. Deluce on leadership, talent, diversity, and how Porter is expanding as a global player.

 Talent Talks with WXN & Boyden is a feature series highlighting leadership, talent, and diversity discussions with top leaders of today.
 The series focuses on topics and themes with a purpose to inspire women and our diverse community to lead.
 Talent Talks also appears on WXN website.

-Brian G. Bachand, Partner and Kevin Gormely, Managing Partner, are part of Boyden’s Toronto team.
+Kevin Gormely is Managing Partner in Boyden’s Toronto office.
 A global leader in executive search for over 70 years, Boyden is committed to excellence in leadership and values diversity as an essential force towards achieving this commitment.